pedropark99/Jobard-Lefer-Algorithm/README.md

 the two images below demonstrates the effect of the algorithm in the process of drawing multiple curves in a flow field.

+First, an example of curves drawn without the Jobard and Lefer (1997) algorithm:

 ![Curves drawn without the Jobard and Lefer algorithm](https://pedro-faria.netlify.app/posts/2024/2024-02-19-flow-even/overlap.png)

+Now, the same example, but this time, using the Jobard and Lefer algorithm.
+You can see that we get non-overlapping curves that are evenly-spaced between each other:

 ![Non-Overlapping curves drawn with the Jobard and Lefer algorithm](https://pedro-faria.netlify.app/posts/2024/2024-02-19-flow-even/even_curves2.png)